 It’s essential to understand that optimization should focus on getting the right customers for your business and help it grow.

 Previously known as 37 Signals, Basecamp is a web application development company based in Chicago.
-They have been operating since 1999 and have therefore witnessed the evolution of internet and e-commerce.
+They have been operating since 1999 and have therefore witnessed the evolution of the internet and e-commerce.

 Objective – The company wanted to try out a new idea they had for the design of their website.
 Going against industry advice, Basecamp wanted to replace the current landing page of their product High Rise with a version that was more minimalist; reducing the number of elements and positioning those that remained around the face of a photo of a smiling woman.
 They wanted to see if radically altering their landing page would impact their conversion rate.